OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-env/qgis.md

 * For information on how QGIS is packaged, see also:
 [QGIS Version Install Experiments](../resources/qgis-version-install-experiments) for detailed background.

+## Install Additional Python Packages ##

-After installing QGIS, it is necessary to install third-party Python packages that are used in the GeoProcessor.
+After installing QGIS, it is necessary to install additional Python packages that are used in the GeoProcessor.
 Currently, these are installed in the QGIS Python environment.
 However, in the future an alternate approach may be implemented to avoid corrupting the QGIS environment.
 The deployed GeoProcessor environment uses a virtual environment that is separate from QGIS files to separate QGIS